Jeansen/cdmn/README.md

     for i in {0..255}; do echo -e "\e[38;05;${i}m${i}"; done | column -c 80 -s ' '; echo -e "\e[m"

 ## Layout
-To define how you want to position the gauges, use the following settings.
+Beginning with the layout, you can define the position, order, initial visibility and more with the following settings.

 | Resource | Function | Default |
 | --- | --- | --- |